openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 .. _OpenStack Security Guide: https://docs.openstack.org/security-guide/secure-communication.html

-All public endpoints reside behind haproxy, resulting in the only certificate management for externally visible https services are those for haproxy.
+All public endpoints reside behind HAProxy, resulting in the only certificate management for externally visible https services are those for HAProxy.
 Certain internal services such as RabbitMQ also require proper SSL configuration.

 When deploying with OpenStack-Ansible, you can either use self-signed